-The largest difficulty in performing a mitigation bank analysis when the FDOT Mitigation Plan is developed is determining whether mitigation bank credit will be available and whether the purchase would be the most cost effective mitigation option at the time the FDOT project is submitted for permitting.
+The largest difficulty in performing a mitigation bank analysis when the FDOT Mitigation Plan is developed is determining whether mitigation bank credit will be available and whether the purchase would be the most cost-effective mitigation option at the time the FDOT project is submitted for permitting.
 With mitigation bank options and FDOT mitigation needs constantly changing, this mitigation bank analysis becomes quickly outdated.

 This situation is best remedied by performing an evaluation as to whether a mitigation bank may be used at the time the permit application is being prepared.
 This concept was included in the 2012 Mitigation Plan.
 Also in 2012, revisions to the statute that directs how the FDOT Mitigation Program is to be implemented require that the FDOT perform a mitigation bank analysis when determining which projects are submitted for inclusion in the FDOT Mitigation Program.
 The initial inventory is developed in July of each year and finalized in December of that year for the Plan to be finalized by March 1st of the following year.
-These factors, combined with the federal permitting requirement that a mitigation bank evaluation be conducted in the course of evaluating a permit application, resulted in multiple mitigation banks being used or proposed to be used for 34 FDOT projects that have not been fully permitted as of 2016.
+These factors, combined with the federal permitting requirement that a mitigation bank being used or proposed to be used for 22 FDOT projects that have not been fully permitted as of 2018.
 These projects are listed in Table Sixteen.
 Since mitigation for these projects is provided outside the FDOT Mitigation Program, project descriptions for these mitigation banks are not included in the FDOT Mitigation Program.
+Project Details section.